choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 </figcaption>
 </figure>

-We contacted the folks and the manager, Vardges, led us to his restaurant, where we parked our car and took his jeep up another off-road way up to Sareni, which our rental car wasn't built for.
+We contacted the folks and had lunch while waiting for the manager, Vardges, to come find a way up.

+He brought us to his restaurant, where we parked our car and took his jeep up another off-road way up to Sareni, which our rental car wasn't built for.

 ![Sareni and Vardges](./sareni_2.jpg)